A general theory for anisotropic Kirchhoff-Love shells with in-plane bending of embedded fibers: Work-conjugate variables and constitutive equations

-\begin{remark} Compared to classical shell theory (see e.g.~\cite{naghdi82,shelltheo}, the effective membrane stress $\sigma^{\alpha\beta}$ in (\ref{e:Wint01}.2) additionally contains the high order bending term $\bar\mu$ and the in-plane fiber shear term $m^\gamma_{;\gamma}$ (see Eq.~\eqref{e:sigabdef}).
+\begin{remark} Compared to classical Kirchhoff-Love shell theory (see e.g.~\cite{naghdi82,shelltheo}, the effective membrane stress $\sigma^{\alpha\beta}$ in (\ref{e:Wint01}.2) additionally contains the high order bending term $\bar\mu$ and the in-plane fiber shear term $m^\gamma_{;\gamma}$ (see Eq.~\eqref{e:sigabdef}).
 For slender fibers, they are negligible since the in-plane bending stiffness is usually much smaller than the membrane stiffness.
-However, they may becomes significant when there is a large (usually local) change in curvatures (e.g.~at shear bands). \end{remark}
+However, these terms may become significant when there is a large (usually local) change in curvature (e.g.~at shear bands). \end{remark}

-\begin{remark} Although a constitutive formulation following from \eqref{e:workpairKappa} is elegant, expression~(\ref{e:consticomKappa}.3) is restricted to a material response expressible in terms of the geodesic curvature $\kappa_\mrg$.
+\begin{remark} Although a constitutive formulation following from \eqref{e:workpairKappa} appears elegant, expression (\ref{e:consticomKappa}.3) is restricted to a material response expressible in terms of the geodesic curvature $\kappa_\mrg$.
 Therefore, this setup might be unsuited for complex material behavior, e.g.~due to fiber dispersion \citep{Gasser2006}.
-In such cases, a more sophisticated structural tensor is usually desired for the in-plane bending response and it thus may not always be possible to express $W$ in terms of $\kappa_\mrg$.
+In such cases, a more sophisticated structural tensor is usually desired for the in-plane bending response, and it thus may not always be possible to express $W$ in terms of $\kappa_\mrg$.
 This motivates the following director gradient-based approach. \end{remark}